How to Prepare for a Bird-Watching Trip

 - Bring sunscreen.
 Just because it’s not the heat of the summer, doesn’t mean you can skip the SPF.
 I learned this the hard way when my hands and face got sunburned while horse back riding in Colorado on a chilly spring day.

 - Don’t forget the essentials.
 The basics are easy to overlook.
 Make yourself a to-do list and include binoculars, field guide, chargers for electronics, a jacket, warm socks, rain gear.
+Check out the best birding gear you never knew you needed.

 - Check the weather.
 While a 10-day forecast isn’t always going to be accurate, it doesn’t hurt to look at the forecast for the area you’ll be birding in.
 That way you’ll have an idea of exactly what type of clothing to bring and if hats and gloves will be necessary.